Human rights in France: Conventions and acts

 During the French Revolution, deputies from the Third Estate drafted the Declaration of the Rights of Man and of the Citizen, voted by the General Estates on 26 August 1789.
-Inspired by the philosophy of the Enlightenment and by the 1776 United States Declaration of Independence – Lafayette participated in the drafting of both – in that it proclaims the "inalienable rights of Man," and is protected by a "Supreme Being," it mainly granted to the people the right of freedom of expression, of freedom of thought, freedom of association, liberty, security and the protection of private property.
+Inspired by the philosophy of the Enlightenment and by the 1776 United States Declaration of Independence – Lafayette participated in the drafting of both – in that it proclaims the "inalienable rights of Man", and is protected by a "Supreme Being", it mainly granted to the people the right of freedom of expression, of freedom of thought, freedom of association, liberty, security and the protection of private property.
 France signed and ratified the Universal Declaration of Human Rights in 1948 as well as all Geneva Conventions.

-Roma Expulsion 2010-ongoing
+Roma expulsion (since 2010)

 In 2010, the French government launched a programme of forced deportation of the Roma.
 These deportations have been heavily criticised by many human rights and international political organisations.

 The Council of Europe has condemned the expulsions, calling them "contrary to human dignity".

-Those who accepted to leave France received 300 euros per adult and 100 euros per child under the condition that they sign a declaration stating they will not try to come back to France.
-The French Government had for goal to deport 30,000 Roma in 2011.
+Those who accepted to leave France received €300 per adult and €100 per child under the condition that they sign a declaration stating they will not try to come back to France.
+The French Government had the goal of deporting 30,000 Roma in 2011.